HorairaHridhon/CS437_Kaggle_Competition/README.md

-# 🧠 Mental Health Survey Depression Classification
+# Mental Health Survey Depression Classification

-## 📄 Overview
+## Overview

-Welcome to the **2024 Kaggle Playground Series**!
 This repository contains a machine learning project that uses data from a mental health survey to predict whether individuals experience depression.
 The project employs various preprocessing techniques and classification models to achieve accurate predictions.
 Submissions are evaluated using **Accuracy Score**.

 ## 🎯 Goal